Investing News NetworkYour trusted source for investing success

 - All Market Outlook Reports

-Which country holds the top copper reserves in the world?
-Chile, Australia, Peru, Russia and Mexico make the list.
+Which country holds the most copper reserves in the world?
+Chile, Peru, Australia, the DRC and Russia take the five top spots.

 The term “peak copper” was coined because some experts believe that copper reserves may be diminishing; as a result, it’s prudent to know the top copper reserves by country when considering investing in the mining industry.